chr1st1ank/speeding-up-python/README.md

 - The code assumes that the standard "high-level" mode of PyJulia can be used, which needs Julia to be on the PATH variable.
 Alternative approaches are described on the [PyJulia page](https://github.com/JuliaPy/pyjulia)

+### 6. Rust
+Implementation in the Rust programming language using the [Pyo3 bindings](https://pyo3.rs).
+It allows to compile native Python extensions with minimal overhead.

+Prerequisites:
+- Run `cargo init` on the repository root, add pyo3 as dependency in the Cargo.toml and define a library as build target.
+- Run `cargo build --release` when the Rust code is finished
+- Copy or link the .so file to the Python package (done by the build_rust.sh script).

 ## Contributing